DevSkillsHQ/rubric-account-management-backend-level-1-0.0.7/README.md

 Use the table below to navigate the code and score each of the tech competencies.

 If there are any unclarities, ask the candidate to elaborate.
-You can either ask them a question on the PR or during a follow-up in-person interview.
+You can either ask them a question on the PR or during a follow-up interview.

 #### How to score
 | Score | Motivation |